F32Organization/Faithful32-1.12.2/MODLIST.md

 Simple Achievements | In Progress | simpleachievements Simple Covers | In Progress | covers
-Simple Void World | Not Implemented | simpleviodworld SonarCore | Not Implemented | sonarcore
+Simple Void World | Not Implemented | simpleviodworld Sky Resources 2 | In Progress | skyresources
+SonarCore | Not Implemented | sonarcore
 Soul Shards The Old Way | Not Implemented | soulshardstow Spice of Life | In Progress | spiceoflife